 This treatment involves little to no downtime, and patients often return to work immediately after treatment.
 There may be slight bleeding or redness at the injection sites, but these will resolve within a few hours.

 Injections of the Glabella, or “11’s” lines, with Botox are overhwelmingly safe and popular.
 However, this treatment is still a medical procedure involving a paralytic agent.
 The most common complaint that Dr. Zuckerman hears from patients who previously visited other, less experienced practitioners are a change in eyebrow shape or looking overly frozen or overdone.
 However, possible risks due to improperly injected Botox may include a drooping eyelid.
-Visit a board-certified plastic surgeon, such as Dr. Zuckerman, who is familiar with the anatomy in the area and performs Botox injections in a safe, medical environment.

 Dr. Zuckerman will recommend a number of units to you for this treatment based on your age and the strength of your glabella muscles.
 There is a surprising amount of variation in the strength of usage of these muscle.
 This area receives somewhere in the range of 15 to 25 units.
 For first or second-time patients, Dr. Zuckerman often recommends that you make a follow-up appointment 8 to 14 days after treatment.
 He can then perform a touch-up treatment and record exactly how many units optimally suits you.